 1. An index is a method of sorting data by creating keywords or a listing of the data.
 A great example of an index of Computer Hope's hardware listing.
 See our site map for a full index of the Computer Hope site.

 2. When referring to the Internet or web pages, an index is a file named as index.htm, index.html, index.asp, or index.php.
 The index file is the first file loaded when accessing a directory on a website.
 For example, when visiting Computer Hope at https://www.computerhope.com you are really accessing https://www.computerhope.com/index.htm since both addresses point to the same file.
-If the index file is missing from the directory and directory indexing is not disabled in the .htaccess file any visitor accessing that directory on the Internet will see a list of all the files in the directory instead of a web page or error message.
+Suppose the index file was missing from the directory and directory indexing is not disabled in the .htaccess file.
+In this case, the visitor would see all directories and files in that directory, instead of a web page or error message.

-3. An index may also be a brief summary or section of a page or pages of documents created to allow another program or search engine to capture keywords or search several documents without having to open multiple files.
+3. An index may also be a summary or section of documents created to allow another program or search engine to capture keywords or search several documents without opening multiple files.